 Their experiences lead to their unwavering commitment to correct the inadequacies and paucity of health care available to a large portion of the Haitian population and the need for a long-term commitment

 Upon their return to the U.S., Foundation for Hope and Health in Haiti (FHHH) was established.

-Since its inception in 2010, what started out as recurrent medical trips evolved into the construction of 2 fully staffed primary care clinics in Carries and Ile a Vaches.
-In these facilities thousands receive free, quality medical care each year Food, clothes, school supplies, hygiene products, and toys are distributed in our facilities.
+Since its inception in 2010, what started out as recurrent medical trips evolved into the construction of 3 fully staffed primary care clinics in Carries, Vignier and Ile a Vaches.
+In these facilities thousands receive free, quality medical care, Food, clothes, school supplies, hygiene products, and toys are distributed in our facilities.

-Most importantly, FHHH has established and forged solid and productive partnerships with like minded organizations such as Soul of Haiti, Vitamin Angels, Kellogg Foundation, CMMB, AmeriCares, Brother’s Brothers, Forgotten Children of Haiti, Kakok Foundation, Mission of Grace to name a few.
+Most importantly, FHHH has established and forged solid and productive partnerships with like minded organizations such as Soul of Haiti, Haven Foundation, Deaconess Community ELCA, Vitamin Angels, Kellogg Foundation, Health Equity International, CMMB, AmeriCares, Brother’s Brothers, Forgotten Children of Haiti, Kaykok Foundation, Mission of Grace to name a few.
 We are active in the communities we serve and provide assistance and support to local orphanages and schools.